MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-licensing-organization.md

 1. [Purchase a Fabric subscription.](/fabric/enterprise/buy-subscription) If you're ready to purchase, your options include bulk purchasing for your organization or enabling your users to upgrade their own licenses.

     After you purchase a Fabric subscription, [enable Fabric for your organization](/fabric/admin/fabric-switch).
 This includes setting up tenants and capacities.
 1. Purchase a Power BI subscription and licenses.
 Power BI Pro is included in Microsoft 365 E5.
 Otherwise, you can purchase Pro or PPU licenses from the [Microsoft pricing site](https://powerbi.microsoft.com/en-us/pricing/), through Microsoft 365, or through a Microsoft partner.
-After your purchase, can assign licenses to individual users or allow self-service.  [enabling your users to upgrade their own licenses](#enable-and-disable-self-service-sign-up-and-purchase).
+After your purchase, you can assign licenses to individual users or allow self-service.
+For more information, see [enabling your users to upgrade their own licenses](#enable-and-disable-self-service-sign-up-and-purchase).
 1. [Start a free 60-day Fabric trial for your organization.](/fabric/get-started/fabric-trial) The trial includes a trial capacity, 1 TB of storage, and access to all of the Fabric experiences and features.
 1. Get free licenses for all of your users.
 The Fabric free license doesn't include a Fabric capacity.
 The Fabric free license includes access to the paid features of the Power BI service.
 1. [Start a free 30-day trial of Power BI Pro.](service-admin-signing-up-for-power-bi-with-a-new-office-365-trial.md) The trial includes up to 25 licenses.
 After the 30 days expire, you're charged for the licenses.